Seagate/cortx/doc/community-build/Single-Node-K8s-Cortx-Deployment.md

 # Single Node K8s Cortx Deployment

 The following steps are presented to deploy Cortx deployment on a single node K8s cluster.
-The control node acts as both master and worker as it's untainted.
+The single node acts as both control and worker node as it's untainted.

-# Prerequisites
+# Specifications

 The following requirements must exists for deployment:
 - 1 VM with CentOS 7.9.2009 OS.